Pharcydes/Tip_Calculator2/README.md

 # Tip_Calculator2
-Made a simple tip calculator that splits among x number of people/n Pretty straight forward you input how much your bill is Then you input tip as either 10% 12% or 15%
+"Made a simple tip calculator that splits among x number of people/n" Pretty straight forward you input how much your bill is Then you input tip as either 10% 12% or 15%
 Next you input number of people splitting the bill